LLKevin/google-homepage/README.md

+#Google Homepage Clone
 This project is to replicate the google homepage with using css and html.

-I have made it responsive, so it can be used on any type of device.
+#Motivation
+I created this application to improve on my html and css skills.